CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

 ## Main tasks in machine learning

-- Supervised learning: targets to learn the mapping function or relationship between the features and the labels based on the labeled data.
+- Supervised learning: targets to learn the mapping function or relationship between the features and the labels based on the labeled data. (e.g. Classification, Prediction)
-- Unsupervised learning: aims at learning the intrinsic structure from unlabeled data.
+- Unsupervised learning: aims at learning the intrinsic structure from unlabeled data. (e.g. Clustering, Latent Factor Learning and Frequent Items Mining)
 - Semi-supervised learning: can be regarded as the unsupervised learning with some constraints on labels, or the supervised learning with additional information on the distribution of data.

 Supervised Learning